kpslp/developer.gov.sg/collections/_products/categories/productivity-tools/crowdtasksg/features.md

 ### Web portal for citizens

-Citizens and permanent residents aged 18 and above, with a [Singpass](/products/categories/digital-identity/singpass/){:target="_blank"} account, can use the [CrowdTaskSG Web Portal](https://www.crowdtask.gov.sg/){:target="_blank"} to take part in tasks and gain virtual coins and experience points.
+Citizens and permanent residents aged 18 and above, with a [Singpass](/products/categories/digital-identity/singpass/){:target="_blank"} account, can use the [CrowdTaskSG web portal](https://www.crowdtask.gov.sg/){:target="_blank"} to take part in tasks and gain virtual coins and experience points.